RGonzLin/RAGamuffin/README.md

 ## Get started
 1. Download Ollama: `https://ollama.com`.
-2. `pip install PyPDF2 faiss requests beautifulsoup4 youtube_transcript_api googlesearch-python`.
+2. `pip install ollama PyPDF2 faiss numpy requests beautifulsoup4 youtube_transcript_api google`.
 3. Start Ollama by clicking the App icon, this will not open any window but it will run on the background.
 4. Download some models by typing `ollama pull` followed by the name of the model, in the terminal (I recommend `llama3` for the LLM and `all-minilm` for the embedding model).
 5. Run the script by typing `python ragamuffin.py`.